Oral Chronic phase Philadelphia chromosome positive chronic myelogenous leukaemia

 Oral Accelerated phase Philadelphia chromosome positive chronic myelogenous leukaemia, Blast phase Philadelphia chromosome positive chronic myelogenous leukaemia, Chronic phase Philadelphia chromosome positive chronic myelogenous leukaemia

 Adult: With resistance to prior treatment or intolerance to other therapy: 500 mg once daily, continue until disease progression.
 May increase dose to 600 mg once daily in patients who have incomplete haematological response by week 8 or an incomplete cytogenetic response by week 12.
-Dose reduction, dosing interruption, or discontinuation may be required according to individual safety and tolerability (refer to detailed product guideline).
+Dose reduction, dosing interruption, or discontinuation may be required according to individual safety and tolerability (refer to detailed product guidelines).

-Chronic phase, accelerated phase, and blast phase Philadelphia chromosome positive chronic myelogenous leukaemia with resistance to prior treatment or intolerance to other therapy:
+Chronic phase, accelerated phase, and blast phase Philadelphia chromosome-positive chronic myelogenous leukaemia with resistance to prior treatment or intolerance to other therapy:

 300 mg once daily.